 Wand – No witch would be without their wand, and a wand is a particularly personal object.
-The wand signifies, magick, healing, Earth and the cosmos, witches can use it to direct energy and cast the magick circle.
+The wand signifies, magic, healing, Earth and the cosmos, witches can use it to direct energy and cast the magic circle.

 The Sabbats – There are eight sabbat rituals in a year;

 Yule – The celebration of the goddess giving birth to the god, the Winter Solstice.

 Imbolc – A time of spiritual cleansing, celebrated on February 2.

 Ostara – A sabbat marking a new beginning, the Spring Equinox.

 Beltane – May 1 celebration, represents fertility, and less rigid guidelines regarding fidelity.

 Litha – The peak of God’s strength, bonfires are lit to ward off evil spirits.
 The Summer Solstice.